sgolebiewski-intel/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/optimizing-latency/model-caching-overview.rst

          :language: cpp
          :fragment: [ov:caching:part3]

-Set "cache_encryption_callbacks" config option to enable cache encryption
+Enable cache encryption
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-If model caching is enabled in the CPU Plugin, the model topology can be encrypted while it is saved to the cache and decrypted when it is loaded from the cache.
+Set the ``cache_encryption_callbacks`` configuration option to encrypt the model while caching it and decrypt it when it is loaded from the cache.
 Currently, this property can be set only in ``compile_model``.

 .. tab-set::